Our How to Address Wedding Invitations Guide addresses not only wedding invites but also save the dates notes.

 Before beginning to stuff the wedding invitations, assemble all of the components that will be going into the outer envelope.
-These may include, but not be limited to, RSVP card and postage paid return envelope, printed directions or map, and information on additional events.
+These may include, but not be limited to, RSVP card and postage-paid return envelope, printed directions or map, and information on additional events.

 After the names have been written on the inner envelope, the invitation is placed in the inner envelope.
-For a folded invitation, it is placed in the inner envelope folded edge down front facing.
-If it is a single card, it should be placed left edge down also front facing.
+For a folded invitation, it is placed in the inner envelope folded edge down front-facing.
+If it is a single card, it should be placed left edge down also front-facing.
 This means guests will see the printed invitation once they have opened the inner envelope.

 The assembled components listed above should be stacked smallest to largest and placed inside the folded invitation or in front of the single card.
 The inner envelope is placed unsealed in the already addressed outer envelope.
 Names and addresses should be double, or triple checked before mailing.

 Once you have fully assembled the invitation, you should bring it to the post office to determine how much postage will be needed.
 The addition of multiple items may make the postage more than a standard letter.
 There are a few websites that even offer personalized stamps that will have a picture of the bride and groom and the correct postage.
-You can also ask the post office to hand stamp the envelopes which many feel is more attractive than the machine stamp.
+You can also ask the post office to hand stamp the envelopes which many feels is more attractive than the machine stamp.

 Some Other Handy Information

 The information and printed pieces you provide to your wedding guests are valuable tools to help your guests enjoy your wedding.
-A map or directions is a handy take along piece to find the wedding and reception venues.
+A map or directions is a handy take-along piece to find the wedding and reception venues.

 Many couples opt for a day after the wedding brunch and information concerning that event or others are in the invitation.
 For destination weddings, there may be a separate card that contains information on arranged transportation.
 Information on preferred-rate hotels near the venue may also be included.